There's a Selfish Reason Why You Should Be More Grateful

-With Thanksgiving approaching, it’s time to put on our “thanking caps” and remember what we’re grateful for.
-But don’t save all that gratitude for one day!
-Frequently saying thanks can lead to feeling healthier and happier— even after eating a little too much stuffing.
+Thanksgiving may not be here for another two months, but it’s still time to put on our “thanking caps” and remember what we’re grateful for.
+Frequently saying thanks can lead to feeling healthier and happier, all year long.

 No No, Thank You —The Takeaway

-So as we give thanks this month, remember that gratitude shouldn’t only happen around the Turkey Day table.
+So as we give thanks today, remember that gratitude shouldn’t only happen on World Gratitude Day or around the Turkey Day table.
 Make giving thanks a daily habit, whether it’s sending a thank-you note or simply pausing to say a quiet thanks!